Kingoftheslain/ASPnetW22-0237866/README.md

 This folder will contain all of the contents of my First assignment for ASP

-List of all commands to be used in the Terminal are listed below: dotnet new webapp -o MichaelsPathfinderRazorPages code -r MichaelsPathfinderRazorPages
+List of all commands to be used in the Terminal are listed below: dotnet new webapp -o MichaelsPathfinderRazorPages --no-https code -r MichaelsPathfinderRazorPages